microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 The lap time is the time needed for a lap, that is, the time needed to pass all gates in order and right direction.
 The lap time is capped at a certain maximal lap time, which is given for every racetrack.
 In case of a disqualification the lap time is set to be this maximal lap time.

 ### Lag time (Lag-T)
-For Tier I and III to measure how well the participants performs with respect to the reference drone, the score is determined by the *lag time*.
+For Tier I and III to measure how well the participants perform with respect to the reference drone, the score is determined by the *lag time*.

 The lag time is the difference of the reference drone’s lap time minus the participants lap time.
 This is measured with both drones competing at the same time on the same track.